rwojsznis/navidrome-listenbrainz-jams/README.md

 ## Networking note (important for downloads)

 slskd needs its **Soulseek listening port (default 50300) reachable** for searches to return results and downloads to work — forward it on your router.
-Behind **CGNAT (e.g. mobile internet)** inbound connections are impossible, so searches return nothing; the Navidrome-matching path still works, but downloads won't.
+If inbound connections can't reach slskd, searches return nothing and downloads won't work;
+the Navidrome-matching path (resolving tracks already in your library) still does.

 ## Development